auxdevpro/kv-db/README.md

-# kv-db
+# kvDB
-Key:Value database in memory
+Key:Value database in memory suitable for frontend and backend.